 These four friends posed for portraits together on August 3, 1895, at Draper's Studio in Bridgton, Maine.
 An inscription on the back identifies them as Clau [Clan?], Nan, Beth and Frank.
 Someone decided that a box of Stevens Confectionery chocolates would make a fun prop.
 Later, someone used a pen to draw a sign at...
 Continue Reading →

-I found this cabinet card at an antiques shop in Massachusetts.
+I found this photograph at an antiques shop in Massachusetts.
 The owner had written "Thomaston, Maine, 1912" on a note accompanying the photo, but the card itself has no information on it.

 This unusual image shows a group of men engaging in the labor-intensive process of breaking rocks into pieces and sorting them by size for use in road construction.
 A small smokestack in the background indicates that a steam engine powered the conveyor which carried pieces of rock up to a sorting sieve.